-In terms of the Representation of the People Act 1983, the Council must also prepare and keep for each constituency which is wholly or partly in its area, a list of rooms in school premises and a list of "meeting rooms" which candidates are entitled to use.
+In terms of the Representation of the People Act 1973, the Council must also prepare and keep for each constituency which is wholly or partly in its area, a list of rooms in school premises and a list of "meeting rooms" which candidates are entitled to use.
 Candidates are also entitled to inspect a list of these rooms.
-The list of such premises within Midlothian is attached as an appendix to this guidance.